clicon/clixon-docs/backend.rst

 Registered callbacks
 ^^^^^^^^^^^^^^^^^^^^

 A second group of callbacks use register functions.
-This is a more detailed mechanism than the fixed callbacks described previously, but are only defined to a limted sets of functions:
+This is a more detailed mechanism than the fixed callbacks described previously, but are only defined to a limited sets of functions:

 * ``rpc_callback_register()`` - for user-defined RPC callbacks.
 * ``upgrade_callback_register()`` - for upgrading, see :ref:`clixon_upgrade`.